eeeschwartz/content-guide/pages/commonly-used-government-terms.md

 **Firefighter**

-> The preferred term is firefighter instead of fireman.
+> The preferred term to describe a person who fights fire is firefighter.

 **fiscal year**

 Do not capitalize when spelled out.
 When abbreviated, capitalize and put a space between FY and the year.

->>•	The mayor asked the divisions to cut their budgets by 10 percent in fiscal year 2020.
+>>•	The mayor asked the divisions to cut their budgets by 10% in fiscal year 2020.

 >>•	The City’s FY 2020 budget will reflect reductions across all divisions.

 **Flier, flyer**

-> Flier is the preferred term for an aviator or a handbill.
-Flyer is the proper name of some trains and buses.  *Please post the flier on the bulletin board.
-The Western Flyer.*
+>Flyer is the preffered name for a person flying an aircraft or for a handbill.   *Please post the flyer on the bulletin board.
+The Western Flyer.* Use the word flier in the phrase take a flier, meaning to take a big risk.

 **Fraternal organizations and service clubs**